AudreyLL88/MS3__Sante/README.md

 **GSAP Animation and Navigation Bar**

 *  As any user, navigate to the landing page of Santé!
-Is the "index" template correctly rendered ?
+Is the "index" template correctly rendered?
-*  Are all text elements and images appearing on the screen ?
+*  Are all text elements and images appearing on the screen?
 * Move the cursor of your mouse over the navigation bar links.
 Are the images in the hero section moving?
 * Move the cursor of your mouse over the hero image.
-Is the image moving in 3D ?
+Is the image moving in 3D?

 **Featured Cocktails**

-* As any user, scroll down to the bottom of the index page, are the "Featured cocktails" cards rendered ?
+* As any user, scroll down to the bottom of the index page, are the "Featured cocktails" cards rendered?
-* Are the pictures, name, category and username rendered ?
+* Are the pictures, name, category and username rendered?
 * If yes, click on the yellow "try" button, is the cocktail template correctly rendered?
-* Are all informations displayed on the page ?
+* Are all informations displayed on the page?

 **All Cocktails**

 * As a guest user, navigate to the "All cocktail" page through the navigation bar.
 Is the all cocktail template rendered correctly?
-* Is the search box and the Category dropdown present ?
+* Is the search box and the Category dropdown present?
 * Are all cocktail cards rendered correctly and display these informations:
     - the cocktail picture
     - the cocktail name
     - the cocktail category
     - the cocktail author.
 * If yes, log into your account as an admin or registered user and re-navigate to the All cocktails page.
-* Is the search box and the Category dropdown present ?
+* Is the search box and the Category dropdown present?
 * Are all cocktail cards rendered correctly and display these informations:
     - the cocktail picture
     - the cocktail name
     - the cocktail category
     - the cocktail author.
-* On the cocktails you have previously created, are the "edit" and "delete" icons present ?
+* On the cocktails you have previously created, are the "edit" and "delete" icons present?

 **Pagination**

 * As a guest/registered user, navigate to the All cocktails page.
-Is the template rendered correctly ?
+Is the template rendered correctly?
-* Is there 9 cocktail cards on the page ?
+* Is there 9 cocktail cards on the page?
 * Go to the bottom of the page.
-Is the pagination section correctly rendered ?
+Is the pagination section correctly rendered?
 * Click on all pages.
 Are the cocktail cards correctly rendered?
 * Is there 9 cocktail cards per pages?

 **Cocktail Recipe**

 * As a guest user, select a cocktail card from the All Cocktails page and click on the "try" button.
-Is the cocktail template rendered correctly ?
+Is the cocktail template rendered correctly?
 * Are all these informations rendered correctly:
     - the cocktail name
     - the cocktail author